GamesCreed

 But for all purists out there who would not dare mess with the classics, the game includes the option to select which new rules you want in and which ones you want out.
 Therefore, you can have only the old game rules, only the new ones, or a mixture of both.

-There is, for instance, a new special unit called the Merchant in Total War: Rome Remastered, that will allow us to trade and weave alliances with distant factions, acting as an “agent” on horseback between the spy and the diplomat.
-Also, there are some adjustments concerning diplomacy; for example, we are now able to compensate other nations for past conflicts so we can improve relations in a much more evident way.
+There is, for instance, a new special unit called the Merchant in Total War: Rome Remastered that will allow us to trade and weave alliances with distant factions, acting as an “agent” on horseback between the spy and the diplomat.
+Also, there are some adjustments concerning diplomacy; for example, we are now able to compensate other nations for past conflicts, so we can improve relations in a much more evident way.

 Total War: ROME REMASTERED, PC Review, Gameplay, Screenshots, Emperor

-Total War: Rome Remastered has also been graced with both expansions to the core game, Alexander, and Barbarian Invasion, a brand-new simplified tutorial, and a total of 38 factions, all accessible from the very beginning.
-This alone is enough content to keep you engaged for hours, whether you are trying to extend the reaches of the Roman Empire, defending the Gaul, or fending away the Romans from your home province if you play as a different faction.
+Total War: Rome Remastered has also been graced with both expansions to the core game, Alexander and Barbarian Invasion, a brand-new simplified tutorial, and a total of 38 factions, all accessible from the very beginning.
+This alone is enough content to keep you engaged for hours, whether you are trying to extend the reaches of the Roman Empire, defending the Gauls, or fending away the Romans from your home province if you play as a different faction.

 Total War: Rome Remastered is a must-own and a must-play.
 Whether you’re a seasoned veteran eager to revive the epic clashes of the original in all its glory or someone just curious to know what all the fuss is about, this game deserves to be in your collection.
 Total War: Rome Remastered is a satisfying experience that lives up to one of the best strategy titles ever created.